 Sensitive information could be compromised during a data breach or discovered if your device is ever stolen.
 A whopping 47% of Americans allow others to use their personal devices, which means those other users could potentially access their accounts [*].

 Unfortunately, due to the increase in data breaches, there’s a good chance your old (or current) passwords are available to hackers on the Dark Web.
-To see if you’re at risk, try the free Aura Identity Guard Dark Web Scanner:
+To see if you’re at risk, try the free Aura Dark Web scanner.

 30. Only download apps and programs from trusted sources